databendlabs/databend-docs/docs/sql-reference/10-sql-commands/50-administration-cmds/show-functions.md

 <FunctionDescription description="Introduced or updated: v1.2.315"/>

-Shows the list of supported builtin scalar/aggregate functions currently.
+Lists the currently supported built-in scalar and aggregate functions.

 See also: [system.functions](../../00-sql-reference/20-system-tables/system-functions.md)